 so that one can read it readily.

 presses on to fulfillment, and will not disappoint;

 it will surely come, it will not be late.

 but the just one, because of his faith, shall live.

-- Because God loves the persons he creates, he gives them real power, so that what they do really matters for good or ill.
+- Because God loves the persons he creates, he gives us real power, so that what we do really matters for good or ill.

-- He won’t take that power away from them even through they misuse it.
+- God won’t take that power away from us even through we misuse it.

 - The Prophet Habakkuk cannot understand why God allows him and the Chosen People to experience violence, ruin, and misery.